razrinn/vibe-expense/memory-bank/project-progress.md

 ## 5. Key Decisions & Changes Log

 - (2025-05-25): Decision: Use React Context for state management - Rationale: Simple state needs, no need for Redux
-- (2025-05-25): Decision: Local storage for data persistence - Rationale: Single-user app doesn't need backend
+- (25-05-2025): Decision: Local storage for data persistence - Rationale: Single-user app doesn't need backend
 - (2025-05-25): Change: Added explicit confirmation for "Clear All Data" button in SettingsPage to prevent accidental data loss.
 Rationale: User reported data loss on re-login, found to be caused by accidental activation of clear data function.
+- (2025-05-25): Change: Modified `KeyMetrics.tsx` to display category names instead of UUIDs for highest and lowest categories on the Analytics page.
+Rationale: Improved user experience and readability of analytics data.
+- (2025-05-25): Bug Fix: Added a check for `categories` being defined and not empty in `getCategoryName` within `KeyMetrics.tsx` to prevent `TypeError`.
+Rationale: Resolved runtime error when `categories` might be undefined or empty during initial render.
+- (2025-05-25): Refactor: Modified `KeyMetrics.tsx` to directly use `useExpenses` hook for `categories` instead of receiving it as a prop.
+Rationale: Simplifies prop drilling and makes the component more self-contained.

 ## 6. Next Steps